ConSol/sakuli/docs/troubleshooting-tuning-sakuli-client.md

 * [ HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client ]
 * "DisableDriveRedirection" (DWORD) => "1"

-#### Disable Firefox' Plugin Container
-Plugins Container is a technique of Mozilla Firefox to run browser add-ons in a separate process than firefox.exe.
-This should ensure that a hanging add-on does not affect the browser process.
-But sometimes "Plugins Container" itself makes problems.
-Sakuli (better: Sahi) does not need any browser plugins - so, if you don't, disable Plugin Container:

-* Start -> Control Panel -> System -> Advanced system settings
-* Advanced -> Environment Variables -> System variables
-	* Variable name: MOZ_DISABLE_OOP_PLUGINS
-	* Value: 1

 ##### Disable the "GUI-less" mode
 If you minimize the Remote Desktop window (the window that display the remote computer’s desktop), the operating system switches the remote session to a "GUI-less mode" which does not transfer any window data anymore.
 As a result, Sakuli is unable to interact with the tested application’s GUI, as the whole screen is not visible.